skx/predis/README.md

     set_del   16282 requests in 5 seconds

-This suggests that predis is 3-4 times slower than Redis using SQlite, and half as fast using the Berkeley database backend, but obviously benchmarks are unrealistic and will vary depending on your system and use-case.
+This suggests that predis is 3-4 times slower than Redis using SQlite, and half as fast using the Berkeley database back-end, but obviously benchmarks are unrealistic and will vary depending on your system and use-case.

 Extending